 “Yes and no.”

-“I have to work, Young Master Chu,” Kristy reminds him.
-She stops herself in time before she could flash James a teasing smile.
-She pretends to cough and takes in some water.
+“I have to work, Young Master Chu,” Kristy reminded him.
+She stopped herself in time before she could flash James a teasing smile.
+She pretended to cough and took in some water.

 “I guess we’re back on for tomorrow, huh?”
-Caitlin says, flashing on her satisfied smile.
+Caitlin said, flashing on her satisfied smile.

 Kristy heard that.
 “Are you up to something again?”